Financial technology in India: Alternative Lending

 The aim of the FinTechs in the alternative lending sector is to deal with the large demand-supply gap of credit in the country.
 They address the gap by focusing on improving customer experience and gain operating efficiencies, by implementing both conventional and alternative credit scoring models, and digital workflows.

 According to Tracxn database obtained by EY, alternative lending as the second biggest receiver of investment in FinTech after Payments sector, at 29% of the total share.
 India's retail digital lending space has grown significantly in the past decade (2012–22) from US$9 billion to US$270 billion with a CAGR of 39.5%.
 This huge rise in the lending space can be attributed to various factors.

-Low credit card penetration: As per the data from RBI, the number of credit card holders was 62 million in 2021.
-Though it has increased at a CAGR of 20% in last 4 years, the actual number is low keeping in mind India's credit card eligible population.
+Low credit card penetration: According to RBI data, the number of credit card holders in India stood at 62 million in 2021, growing at a CAGR of approximately 20% to reach over 114 million cards in circulation by late 2025.
+Despite this nearly two-fold growth, credit card penetration remains low relative to India's credit-eligible population, estimated at over 300 million adults, indicating a significant untapped market and underlining the continued relevance of alternative lending solutions.

-Unbanked population percentage: According to the World Bank's Global Findex Report 2017, 80% of Indian adults (age 15+) have a bank account.
-This shows that round 190 million Indians above the age of 15 don't have a banking account and thus no access to credit or any kind of loan.
+Unbanked population percentage: According to the World Bank's Global Findex Report 2021, approximately 78% of Indian adults (age 15+) have a bank account.
+This shows that approximately 220 million Indians above the age of 15 don't have a banking account and thus no access to credit or any kind of loan.

 High credit gap: India's consumer financing gap stands at $300 billion while the financing gap for the Micro, Small and Medium Enterprises (MSME) stands at $240 billion.